-There aren't many ways to sugar-coat it: Match.com is a dating service that's a little on the pricey side.
+There aren't many ways to sugar-coat it: Match is a dating service that's a little on the pricey side, but it may be worth it if you find that special someone.
 So in this tutorial, we're going to go over how to make sure that you get your money's worth out of it.

 As you can see in the chart above, for example, a free membership allows you to:

-However, without a paid subscription, you can't do any of these things:
+However, without a paid subscription, you can't do any of the following:

-So, if you're really interested in using Match.com and making the website work for you, then consider getting a paid subscription.
+So, if you're really interested in using Match and making the website work for you, then consider getting a paid subscription.

 Bundle plans are a little more expensive, but they give you a couple of extra features.